Ripe-Tomatoes/Ripe-tomatoes/README.md

 4. In browser, go to 127.0.0.1:3000
 5. Follow the data flows as outlined above to understand the current structure and functions
 6. Ask Zhao for any help

+#Possible ideas
+1. Additional APIs: OpenTable, TripAdvisor, CitySearch, Facebook places, and more!
+2. User OAUTH for all APIs: let/force users to sign into their their yelp/foursquare accounts for personalized results.
+This lets you make API requests and have it count towards the user's API limit, and not your own.
+This is absolutely critical for any realistic public-release, as there's no way your own API key can handle the mass influx of requests
+3. User submission of reviews on external page: Assuming user OAUTH (#2 in ideas), users can then POST reviews to 3rd party pages like Yelp/Foursquare
+4. User reservations via OpenTable: There's money to be made here...
+5. Preview of 3rd party reviews
+6. Database to store all the restaurants: this is another way around issue raised in idea #2.
+Cache all restaurants found in your own database.
+May or may not violate some API ToS's
+7. Social sharing features
+8. Better results handling--what if a restaurant appears in Yelp but not in Foursquare?
+Could add a "no data found for x"
+9. Improved restaurant matching algorithm
+10. Improved API call structure
+11. Improved UI